-Friction forces you go faster and faster to simply maintain your progress.
+Friction forces you to go faster and faster to maintain your course.
 The problem is that the increase in speed doesn’t translate to a corresponding increase in velocity.

-Your tech stack should be an accelerator, which means that an increase in speed translates to greater than a 1x increase in velocity.
-Our clients have been able to see dramatic increases in velocity, productivity, and impact after making the shift.
-Note, these increases aren’t created by HubSpot per se, but by the ability to design and optimize the business process and then to implement HubSpot so that it aligns, supports, enables and accelerates those processes.
+Your tech stack should be an accelerator, which means an increase in speed translates to more significant than a 1x increase in velocity.
+Our clients have seen dramatic increases in velocity, productivity, and impact after making the shift.
+Note, these increases aren’t created by HubSpot per se, but by the ability to design and optimize the business process and then implement HubSpot to align, support, enable, and accelerate those processes.

 CRM Adoption & Compliance Becomes a Thing of the Past

-When done properly, CRM adoption and compliance stops being an issue.
-To put it simply, our HubSpot implementation makes using the CRM the path of least resistance.
-It’s adopted not because of arbitrary rules or punishments, but because a salesperson’s job is made easier and more effortless.
+When done correctly, CRM adoption and compliance stop being an issue.
+Our approach to implementing HubSpot makes using the CRM the path of least resistance.
+It’s adopted not because of arbitrary rules or punishments but because a salesperson’s job is made easier and effortless.

-Our clients that have switched to HubSpot have seen the time it takes to implement new initiatives (or even adjustments) fall from weeks to days (and sometimes even hours).
-They’re also able to provide line managers with more flexibility to adjust, update and optimize the segments they’re responsible for.
-This, combined with a strong RevOps process, has enabled them to execute far more sophisticated and powerful sales performance programs with little disruption.
+Our clients who have switched to HubSpot have seen the time it takes to implement new initiatives (or even adjustments) fall from weeks to days (sometimes even hours).
+They’re also able to provide line managers with more flexibility to adjust, update, and optimize the segments they’re responsible for.
+Combined with a robust RevOps process, it has enabled them to execute far more sophisticated and powerful sales performance programs with little disruption.
 They’re able to launch, iterate, adjust, and optimize in real-time.

 Full Utilization Across the Entire Company

-To understand this point, let’s take a step back and ask what should be a really simple question.
-What is a CRM?
+Let’s take a step back and ask what should be a straightforward question to understand this point.
+What is CRM?

-The definition of a CRM is that it’s a customer relationship management database, which means that it will have multiple objects that relate and enable you to store information about customers and prospects.
+CRM is a customer relationship management database, which means that it will have multiple objects that relate and enable you to store information about customers and prospects.
 That’s it.

 Now, let’s be honest, based on that definition, how valuable is a CRM?

 That answer isn’t so simple.
-The CRM is extremely valuable because without that database nothing else can be done, but the database itself isn’t valuable because it doesn’t do anything.
+The CRM is extremely valuable because nothing else can be done without that database, but the database itself isn’t valuable because it doesn’t do anything.

 Our answer is it’s worth a lot, but it shouldn’t cost anything today.
 It’s the perfect example of a “ticket to the ballgame.”
 You need a CRM to drive everything, but it’s an absolute, complete commodity.
 The value of a CRM is realized through any number of sales acceleration or analytics applications.

 The problem with most CRM pricing schemes (and this certainly applies to Salesforce) is that everyone who has access to the data pays for the access (often they pay the same price as those using the full suite of services) regardless of how they’re using it.
-This means that companies are forced to incur costs for those who only need to access the basic features, or to make the decision (as many do) not to provide access at all, or worse to share access logins.
+Companies are forced to incur costs for those who only need to access the basic features or decide (as many do) not to provide access at all, or worse, to share access logins.